joucebox/notespublic/README.md

 # collection of notes
-contains more polished versions of my notes -- some are in progress, incomplete, and/or updated in the future
+contains more polished versions of my notes -- some are in progress, some are done, and some are incomplete for the foreseeable future
 ## fall 2024
  - CS4820: Analysis of Algorithms -- in progress
  - MATH2930: Differential Equations -- in progress